KVSlab/VaMPy/_sources/cluster.md

 starting point.

-The automated procedure for running simulations on a cluster is part of the preprocessing script `automatedPreProcessing.py`.
+The automated procedure for running simulations on a cluster is part of the preprocessing script `automatedPreProcessing.py` or `vampy-mesh` command.
 The script includes the `--simulation-config` flag (`-sc` for short), which should be followed by the path to a configuration file for the remote simulation.
 As a template, we have included the configuration file